Medicare Advantage in 2021: Premiums, Cost Sharing, Out-of-Pocket Limits and Supplemental Benefits

 Medicare Advantage plans may provide extra (“supplemental”) benefits that are not available in traditional Medicare.
 The cost of these benefits may be covered using rebate dollars (which may include bonus payments) paid by CMS to private plans.
 In recent years, the rebate portion of federal payments to Medicare Advantage plans has risen rapidly, totaling $140 per enrollee per month in 2021, a 14% increase over 2020.
 Plans can also charge additional premiums for such benefits.
 Beginning in 2019, Medicare Advantage plans have been able to offer additional supplemental benefits that were not offered in previous years.
 These supplemental benefits must still be considered “primarily health related” but CMS expanded this definition, so more items and services are available as supplemental benefits.

-Most enrollees in individual Medicare Advantage plans (those generally available to Medicare beneficiaries) are in plans that provide access to eye exams and/or glasses (99%), telehealth services (94%), dental care (94%), a fitness benefit (93%), and hearing aids (93%).
+Most enrollees in individual Medicare Advantage plans (those generally available to Medicare beneficiaries) are in plans that provide access to eye exams and/or glasses (99%), hearing exams/and or aids (97%), telehealth services (94%), dental care (94%), and a fitness benefit (93%).
 Similarly, most enrollees in SNPs are in plans that provide access to these benefits.
 This analysis excludes employer-group health plans because employer plans do not submit bids, and data on supplemental benefits may not be reflective of what employer plans actually offer.

 Though these benefits are widely available, the scope of specific services varies.
 For example, a dental benefit may include preventive services only, such as cleanings or x-rays, or more comprehensive coverage, such as crowns or dentures.
 Plans also vary in terms of cost sharing for various services and limits on the number of services covered per year and many impose an annual dollar cap on the amount the plan will pay toward covered services.
 Enrollees in SNPs have more access to certain benefits compared to enrollees in individual plans, such as over the counter drug benefits (97% vs 79%); transportation (88% vs 37%); a meal benefit (73% vs 55%) and in-home support services (14% vs 7%).
 However, there is no publicly available data on how frequently supplemental benefits are utilized by enrollees or the amounts they pay out-of-pocket for these services.